Lab Overview

 Load the credit risk dataset, perform exploratory data analysis to understand feature distributions and default rates, identify missing values and outliers, and prepare the data for modeling by handling categorical variables and splitting into training and test sets.

-Your exploration should reveal that younger applicants (18-30) have higher default rates around 18%, while applicants over 50 show default rates below 8%.
-Income levels show a strong inverse relationship with default rates, with high-income borrowers defaulting at less than 5% compared to 22% for low-income borrowers.
-Credit scores provide clear separation between defaults and non-defaults, with most defaults occurring below 620.
-Loan amounts show moderate predictive power, with larger loans having slightly higher default rates.
-These insights will guide your feature engineering and model interpretation.
+Your exploration should reveal that younger applicants (18β30) have higher default rates (~18%), while applicants over 50 show rates below 8%.
+Income levels show a strong inverse relationship with default rates.
+Credit scores provide clear separation β most defaults occur below 620.
+Use pd.cut() for binning continuous features and groupby().mean() to compute group-level default rates.

 Checkpoint 1

-Before proceeding, verify that you have successfully identified the class imbalance (default rate around 12%), confirmed that credit score and income are strong predictors based on distribution differences, noted any missing values that need imputation, and created visualizations that clearly show the relationship between key features and default rates.
-These foundational understandings will inform your modeling decisions in the next tasks.
+Before proceeding, verify that you have identified the class imbalance (~12% default rate), confirmed that credit score and income are strong predictors, noted missing values requiring imputation, and created visualizations showing featureβdefault relationships.
+These foundational insights will inform your modeling decisions in the next tasks.

 Task 2: Build and Train the XGBoost Model